-For analysis we aggregated categories into 17 focal groups (Appendix S1).
-Aggregation sped computations and emphasised change in the habitat types we were most interested in.
-We also aggregated categories to avoid having numerous infrequently recorded categories that had many zeros.
-Rare categories would require additional modifications of the model to allow for over-dispersion (e.g. zero-inflated models Martin et al. (2005)), which is beyond the scope of this initial analysis.
+For analysis we aggregated the 31 categories into 17 focal groups (Appendix S3).
+Aggregation sped computations and emphasised change in the habitat types with which we were most interested.
+We also aggregated categories to avoid having numerous infrequently recorded categories that had many zeros and contain little information about environmental gradients..

-Cover (number of points out of 375) of the benthic habitats at each site was modelled as a multinomial variate, using a mix of poisson distributions (Gelman & Hill 2006).
+Cover (number of points out of 375) of the benthic habitats at each site was modelled as a multinomial variate, using a mix of Poisson distributions (Gelman & Hill 2006).
 The poisson model for the count of points belonging to each habitat was specified using a log-link as per equation 1.
-To ensure the model parameters are identifiable the habitat-level intercepts (αj) are modelled as a random effect (Gelman & Hill 2006).
+To ensure that the model parameters are identifiable the habitat-level intercepts (αj) are modelled as a random effect (Gelman & Hill 2006).
 Predictions for proportional cover of each habitat at each site can then be obtained by normalising predictions for the count of each habitat by the sum of expected counts across all habitats:

-pi,j=eπi,jj=1Jeπi,j
+pi,j=eπi,jj=1Jeπi,j , (3)

-Equation 3

-Where πi,j is the expectation for the count of habitat j at site i, αj is a habitat-specific random effect, βj.
+where πi,j is the expectation for the count of habitat j at site i, αj is a habitat-specific random effect, βj.

-We addressed the first objective, which was to quantify community responses to logging, by performing model selection to identify and best model and then visualising mean responses to log ponds (with 95% credibility intervals) for the entire community and each component habitat.
+We addressed the first objective, which was to quantify community responses to logging, by performing model selection to identify the best model, followed by visualization of mean responses to log ponds (with 95% credibility intervals) for the entire community and each component habitat.

 The first latent variable was modelled as a function of distance to the nearest log pond and flow strength.
-We standardised the distance metric by subtracting its mean dividing by its standard deviation.
-Flow was classified as either low or high, based on experience of the survey divers.
+We standardised the distance metric by subtracting its mean divided by its standard deviation.
+Flow was classified as either mild or strong, based on experience of the survey divers.
 Previous analysis indicated that flow strength was important for explaining cover of branching corals (Hamilton et al. 2017).
 For all covariates we estimated mean effects with 95% credibility intervals, where a 95% CI that does not overlap zero is statistically significant.
 As an additional test of the model we compared the estimates of the sedimentation latent variable to Secchi depths that were measured during surveys (Hamilton et al. 2017).

 We also included two unconstrained latent variables in the model to account for residual correlations among habitat categories.
-We decided to use two latent variables, because results from two latent variables can be easily visualsed (Hui 2016).
+We decided to use two latent variables because results from two latent variables can be easily visualized (Hui 2016).
 In additional simulations we refit the models with up to 4 unconstrained latent variables.
-We also fit a model with two unconstrained latent variables and no constrained latent variables and compared its fit to the model with a constrained latent variable using the Watanabe-Akaike information criterion (WAIC) (Vehtari et al. 2016)
+We also fit a model with two unconstrained latent variables and no constrained latent variables and compared its fit to the model with a constrained latent variable using the widely applicable information criterion (WAIC) (Vehtari et al. 2016) and a predictive ordinate obtained using leave-one-out cross validation.

 We checked model fits by comparing predicted to observed per cent covers for each habitat type and also checked counts of points using rootograms (Kleiber & Zeileis 2016).
 We calculated the bias and variance in predicted to observed cover levels.
+Additionally, we used leave-one-out cross validation to evaluate the model’s fit to each habitat type (Appendix S5).
+To confirm the Bayesian approach was consistent with existing methods, we also compare its ordination of habitats and sites to those obtained from two widely used approaches to multivariate analysis (Legendre & Legendre 2012).
+The first was non-metric multidimensional scaling which performs an unconstrained ordination of sites that we relate to the environmental covariates post-hoc.
+The second was constrained correspondence analysis, where the ordination of communities at sites was constrained by distance to the nearest log pond and flow conditions.